Do you have a spiritual gift of discernment and would like to know how to grow and develop it more?

 - Procedures for submitting an insight, and so on.

-Seek to be trained or mentored in the context of Christian community, where you have safe people who can give you feedback and encourage you on the journey.
+Seek to be trained or mentored in the context of a Christian community, where you have safe people who can give you feedback and encourage you on the journey.

 Look for good training, along with books and other resources on the topic of spiritual warfare and related areas.